 Dogs who have bitten someone on at least two separate occasions or have been trained to attack, kill or fight someone may be taken from their owners and euthanized after a dog bite under California law.

 Dog bite injuries are the most common injuries related to dogs.
 Dog bites can create skin lacerations, infections or bleeding.
 Rabies can result from dog bites.
 Dog attacks can sometimes even cause limb loss or death.

 Can’t Afford A Doctor For Your Dog Bite?

-Nadrich & Cohen Accident Injury Lawyers has a trusted network of highly skilled, experienced doctors it works with.
+The experienced dog bite lawyers at Nadrich & Cohen have a trusted network of highly skilled, experienced doctors they work with.
 These doctors work on medical liens.
 A medical in lien in California allows for the payment of medical bills directly to healthcare providers from personal injury settlements or judgments.
 This means that dog bite victims with no insurance and no money to pay for their injuries can have their injuries treated by doctors.
 Their doctors will then be paid with settlement or judgment money once the lawsuit is over.

 Punitive damages can apply to dog bite lawsuits in California when appropriate.
 The purpose of these damages is to punish defendants who behave badly.

 Defendants whose actions amount to “oppression, fraud or malice” can be punished with punitive damages in a dog bite lawsuit.
 Malice, in this case, means a defendant acted “with a willful and conscious disregard of the rights or safety of others.”

 Must I File A Police Report Before I Sue?